 The avionics suite integrates Garmin GDU 1040 digital primary and multi-function displays, magnetic compass, MD-302 digital standby attitude module, chronometer, dual primary flight controls, and automatic emergency locator transmitter (ELT).

-The aircraft also features a camera hatch for supporting the installation of equipment, such as professional digital photogrammetric cameras and a range of gyro-stabilised cameras from L3 Wescam and FLIR Systems.
+The aircraft also features a camera hatch for supporting the installation of equipment, such as professional digital photogrammetric cameras or various gyro-stabilised cameras from L3 Wescam and FLIR Systems.

 P68 passenger cabin